Sunday, May 27, 1984

 Reaching the top, I try to keep pedaling until gravity is at my back.
 The loaded bike quickly picks up speed and I put a death grip on the brakes — squeeze, release, squeeze, release.
 Now my shoulders and neck are getting stiff from the wind.
 Switchbacks appear suddenly.
 I take the inside line to try and straighten them out.
-The sharp ”S” curves eventually become meanders and the road straightens out and I’m back on the flat with the sun shining overhead.
-I shift into the bigger gears and take too few pedal strokes before I feel gravity grabbing the bike and it’s uphill again.
+The sharp “S” curves eventually become meanders and the road straightens out and I’m back on the flat with the sun shining overhead.
+I shift into the bigger gears and take too few pedal strokes before I feel gravity grabbing the bike again for another uphill climb.

 We snacked at a little town, where the guy behind the store counter said we had just one more hill to Booneville, our destination that night.

 We got the last room in the motel at Booneville, flipped on the TV to watch some Indy 500, then headed over to the highly recommended Campbell’s Restaurant.
 You can order anything you want here, as long as it’s fried.
 We walked around town after dinner, heard a dog bark near the courthouse, and wondered how he knew we were bicyclists.
 But he wasn’t barking at us, he just took off in a straight line right through town.
 We never saw what he was chasing or what was chasing him.
 Strange.